 Our Analysis and Test Results

 For our first metric, we looked at the sealing performance of each product.
-We graded each one on the strength of its seal (judged by its thickness), its speed with different food items, if it maintained vacuum when sealing manually, and on the number of bags that could be sealed in a row without a break or a noticeable drop in performance.
+We graded each one based on multiple tests.
+We evaluated the strength of its seal (judged by its thickness), tracked its speed with different food items, checked for a maintained vacuum when sealing manually, and tested the number of bags that we could pack in a row without a break or a noticeable drop in performance.

-The FM5200 made one of the thicker heat seals of the group, measuring 3mm across.
-It also did an excellent job at maintaining pressure when we stopped it mid-cycle and initiated a seal manually.
-However, this product could only seal four bags in a row before it needed a break — quite a bit less than many of the other products that could easily seal bags into the double digits before there was a noticeable drop in quality or they ceased to operate.
+The FM5200 made one of the thicker heat seals of the group, measuring 3mm across, a measurement on par with the Amazon Basics.
+It also did an excellent job of maintaining pressure when we stopped it mid-cycle and manually initiated a seal.
+However, this product could only seal four bags in a row before needing a break.
+Four is much less than many other products that could easily pack bags into the double digits before showing a noticeable drop in quality.
 The FM5200 is also a bit on the slower side, taking longer than average to vacuum and seal in all four of our speed tests: one pound of dry rice, a pound of ground beef, four sausages, and four slices of bread.

-While this vacuum sealer lost a few points by being one of the larger and heavier models — weighing in at 7.1 pounds compared to the average 3 pounds — it does have a built-in storage location for a roll of bags and an integrated cutter so you get a perfectly straight cut every single time without any hassle.
+While this vacuum sealer lost a few points by being one of the larger and heavier models — weighing 7.1 pounds compared to the average 3 pounds — it has a built-in storage location for a roll of bags and an integrated cutter.
+It gives you a perfectly straight cut every single time without any hassle.

-The lid also locks down, negating the need to hold it down while it is sealing, and the push-button interface is quite easy to use and very responsive.
+The lid also locks down, negating the need to hold it down while it is sealing, and the push-button interface is relatively easy to use and very responsive.